bevyengine/rfcs/rfcs/45-stageless.md

 - change to a different threading model for some portion of your systems
 - integrate an external service with arbitrary side effects, like scripting or a web server

-As long as you have `&mut World`, like in an exclusive system or command, you can extract anything available in the `Systems` resource and run it however you wish.
+As long as you have `&mut World`, like in an exclusive system or command, you can extract anything available in the `Systems` resource and run it however you want.

 Unlike in previous versions of Bevy, states and the fixed timestep no longer involve run criteria.
-Instead, the relevant systems just go in their respective system sets that an associated exclusive system retrieves and runs.
+Instead, the relevant systems just go in their respective system sets that an exclusive system retrieves and runs.
-There are no more conflicts between them.
+There are no conflicts between them.
 You can transition states inside the fixed timestep without issue.

 ### Fixed timestep

-A **fixed timestep** simulation advances a fixed number of times each second.
+A **fixed timestep** advances a fixed number of times each second.

-It's implemented as a conditional loop that runs zero or more times in a frame (depending on how long the previous frame took to complete).
+It's implemented as an exclusive system that runs a schedule zero or more times in a row (depending on how long the previous frame took to complete).
-When you supply a constant delta time value (the literal fixed timestep) inside the affected systems, you get consistent and repeatable behavior regardless of framerate (or even the presence of a GPU).
+When you supply a constant delta time value (the literal fixed timestep) inside the encapsulated systems, you get consistent and repeatable behavior regardless of framerate (or even the presence of a GPU).

 ### States

 **State machines** allow for ad-hoc execution of complex logic in response to state transitions.
 They're often used for relatively high-level facets of app behavior like pausing, opening menus, and loading assets.
 State machines are stored as individual resources and their state types must implement the `State` trait.
-Enums are extremely common.
+It's common to see enums used for state types.

 The current state can be read from the `CurrentState<S: State>` resource.

-As a convenience, Bevy provides some simple abstractions to associate two system sets with the transitions of a state `X`: an `OnEnter(X)` system set for when it's entered, and an `OnExit(X)` system set for when it's exited.
-Another exclusive system called `apply_state_transition<S: State>` can be inserted into your logic that will run those schedules as appropriate when a transition is queued in the `NextState<S: State>` resource.
+Bevy provides some simple but convenient abstractions to link system sets with the transitions of a state `X`, specifically an `OnEnter(X)` system set for when it's entered, and an `OnExit(X)` system set for when it's exited.
+An exclusive system called `apply_state_transition<S: State>` can be added to your logic, which will run those schedules as appropriate when a transition is queued in the `NextState<S: State>` resource.

 ```rust
 fn main() {